 VMware Best Practices Guide

-Recommendation: When possible, use the latest version of Virtual Hardware.
+Recommendation: Use the latest version of Virtual Hardware

 Socket and Core Allocation